namyk3883-lab/JULIETPBLMODULE2/README.md

 ### 🌸 Group 5 · 낭만 희극 (Romantic Comedies) (4 편)
 * **Common Categories:** Ensemble Character Stories · Romance-Forward Series · Intimate Cast Dramas · Feel-Good Endings · Calm Atmospheric Stories
-* **Target Audience:** Teenagers that love high-teen dramas.
-It has a light-hearted tone to it, and it is not as explosive as the others.
-Might be good for a date.

 | # | Work | Attributes |
 |---|---|---|